tcshao/tcshao.github.com/_posts/2013-05-23-SOLID-Intro-1of6.md

 description: ""
 tags: [programming]
 ---
-The SOLID pinciples of Object-Oriented design are guidelines to writing objects that can easily be extended and be maintained.
+The SOLID principles of Object-Oriented design are guidelines to writing objects that can easily be extended and be maintained.
 When I first learned about them, a couple of them were kind of hard for me to grasp at first.
 The principles are:

 * Single responsibility Principle
 * Open/Closed Principle